ahmedelhwwary3/Driving-License-Management-System/README.md

 Libraries	ADO.NET, System.IO, Reflection, Serialization, Office Interop, etc.

 🚀 How to Run
-Open solution in Visual Studio 2022.
+Open the solution in Visual Studio 2022

-Attach the SQL Server database.
+Attach the SQL Server database

-Run the application.
+Run the application

-Use one of the default accounts:
+Use one of the following default accounts:

 Role	Username	Password
 Admin	User1	1111